Who we are

 The Leadership Team

-The leadership team of emerge bewusstseinskultur consists of five members who together are responsible for the health and growth of the association (“Verein”) and simultaneously bear responsibility for specific areas:
+The leadership team of emerge bewusstseinskultur consists of four members who together are responsible for the health and growth of the association (“Verein”) and simultaneously bear responsibility for specific areas:

 Thomas Steininger: Strategic Leadership